-Technology Fee ($17/credit hour) – Provides direct support to the technology infrastructure.
+- Technology Fee ($23/credit hour) – Provides direct support to the technology infrastructure.
 The revenue generated by this fee is dedicated for the upgrading, expansion, and support of our technology resources.

 Related Course Fee

-Instructional Lab Hours ($45/lab hour) – This fee is assessed in recognition of the additional costs associated with laboratory and/or clinical instruction.
+- Instructional Lab Hours ($60/lab hour) – This fee is assessed in recognition of the additional costs associated with laboratory and/or clinical instruction.
 These additional costs include, but are not limited to, additional instructional and preparation time, lab activities, clinical experiences, lab equipment, and instructional supplies.

 Additional Charges and Fees

-Meal Plan Account – Covers the cost of your college meal plan.
-Meal plans are charged per semester and are included on the student eBill through two different selection processes.
+- Dining Plan Account – Covers the cost of your college dining plan.
+Dining plans are charged per semester and are included on the student eBill through two different selection processes.

 - All resident students MUST select a board plan as part of their housing contract.
 First-year resident students may select a 19- or 14-meal board plan.
 Returning resident students may select a 19-, 14-, or 10-meal board plan.

-- All other students may add a meal plan to their eBill by using the Optional Service method listed below.
+- All other students may add a dining plan to their eBill by using the Optional Service method listed below.

-Optional services include meal plans and parking permits.
+Optional services include dining plans and parking permits.
 By signing up for optional services in the Financial Information section of the Student Information System (SIS), the charges will be added to your student eBill.
-To secure these services for Fall 2020, you must make your selection and pay your eBill, including the optional charges, by the tuition due date of August 3.
+To secure these services for Fall 2023, you must make your selection and pay your eBill, including the optional charges, by the tuition due date of July 31.

-Meal plans costs are variable depending on the option you choose and are listed on the Dining Services Meal Plan Information web page.
+Dining plans costs are variable depending on the option you choose and are listed on the Dining Services Dining Plan Information web page.
 Parking permits cost $55 per semester or $100 for the year.